goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   ```js
   <script src="https://apis.google.com/js/api.js"></script>
   ```
-- In order to check the code is working, type 'gapi' in console.
-If it is, you are going to see object '{load: f}'.
+- In order to check the code is working, type `gapi` in console.
+If it is, you are going to see object `{load: f}`.
 - So we are going to create a new React component that is going to essentially wrap the the Google library and make sure our user do the entire OAuth process.
-- When you print out gapi in console, you will see that it only has a single function tied to it called '{load: f}'.
+- When you print out gapi in console, you will see that it only has a single function tied to it called `{load: f}`.
 - load means load up some internal library by making a follow up request over to Google servers and fetching some additional amount of JS code and then adding it essentially to Google library.
-- To do so, we are going to call 'gapi.load' and then we are going to pass in a 'clint:auth2'.
+- To do so, we are going to call `gapi.load` and then we are going to pass in a `clint:auth2`.
-- gapi.load('client:auth2')
+- gapi.load(`client:auth2`)
 - we can run that line of code and we will see the additional request automatically made to fetch some additional JS code and load it up into that library.
-- then we type 'gapi' again, some additional properties have been added inside of the object.
+- then we type `gapi` again, some additional properties have been added inside of the object.
-- After we load up the additional library, we can then register or initialize it with our OAuth client id by calling 'gapi.client.init({clientId: 'clientId'})'
+- After we load up the additional library, we can then register or initialize it with our OAuth client id by calling 'gapi.client.init({clientId:'your cliend Id'})'
-- gapi -> gapi.load('client:auth2') -> gapi.client.init({clientId: 'clientId'})
+- gapi -> gapi.load('client:auth2') -> gapi.client.init({clientId: 'your cliend Id'})
 - We want to make GoogleAuth component loads up the client portion of the library one time when the component is first rendered onto the screen.
 - In order to do that, we are going to use componentDidMount lifecycle in the component.
 ```js